Clarence Weatherspoon: NBA career

 Weatherspoon was drafted by the Philadelphia 76ers (Round 1, Pick 9) in the 1992 NBA draft.
 He was drafted just three days after the Sixers had traded away Charles Barkley to Phoenix.

 The Philadelphia media, who had once called Weatherspoon the "Metro's Barkley" during one of USM's NCAA tournament appearances, instantly drew comparisons between the departed Barkley and the recently drafted Weatherspoon.
-Spoon, listed at 6-7 but appearing closer to 6-5, was, like Barkley, an undersized power forward with a strong desire for rebounding and operating down low.
+Spoon, listed at 6'7" but appearing closer to 6'5", was, like Barkley, an undersized power forward with a strong desire for rebounding and operating underneath the basket.
 Weatherspoon was referred to as "Baby Barkley" at times during his early career.
 He is often remembered for multiple pump fakes under the basket when scoring down low.

 Weatherspoon quietly had an excellent rookie campaign for the struggling 76ers.
 He averaged 15.6 points per game, which placed him third on the team, and he broke Lee Shaffer's thirty-one-year-old record for most points in a season by a Sixers rookie (the record has since been broken by both Jerry Stackhouse and Allen Iverson).
 Spoon led the 76ers in rebounding, was fourth among rookies in scoring (trailing Shaquille O'Neal, Alonzo Mourning and Christian Laettner), and scored a season-high 30 points in a nationally televised game at Denver.
 He was named to the all-rookie second team.

 Weatherspoon's second season was his finest as a professional.
 He led the 76ers in scoring at 18.4 points per game and averaged what turned out to be a career-high 10.1 rebounds per game.
 He was extremely consistent, scoring in double-figures in 80 of 82 games, and recording 46 double-doubles.
-He registered his only career triple-double in a February, 1994, home win over Charlotte (15 points, 15 rebounds, and 13 assists), and scored a then career-high 31 points against Cleveland.
+He registered his only career triple-double in a February 1994 home win over Charlotte (15 points, 15 rebounds, and 13 assists), and scored a then career-high 31 points against Cleveland.
 He was one of only five players to have over 100 in the five major statistical categories (points, rebounds, assists, blocks, and steals), joining Hakeem Olajuwon, David Robinson, Shawn Kemp, and Clifford Robinson.
 Spoon was the only player of the group to not play in that season's All-Star Game in Minneapolis.
 He narrowly missed selection, receiving 13 of 15 votes from the East coaches.

 Philadelphia hired John Lucas as its coach and general manager in 1994, and Lucas moved Weatherspoon to the small forward position for the 1994–95 campaign.
 The Sixers included many lottery picks on the team: Weatherspoon, Shawn Bradley, taken second in 1993, and Sharone Wright, taken sixth in 1994.
 Weatherspoon averaged 18.1 points per game, but saw his rebounding numbers dip from his new position, down to 6.9 per game.
 He matched his career-high with 31 points in a January game at Phoenix against Charles Barkley.
 The Sixers won 24 games.